Scandinavia: Economy

-The economies of the countries of Scandinavia are amongst the strongest in Europe.
+Measured in per capita GDP, the Nordic countries are among the richest in the world.
 There is a generous welfare system in Denmark, Finland, Iceland, Norway and Sweden.
+These economies have been marked by large public sectors, extensive and generous welfare systems, a high level of taxation and considerable state involvement.

 Tourism

-Various promotional agencies of the Nordic countries in the United States (such as The American-Scandinavian Foundation, established in 1910 by the Danish American industrialist Niels Poulsen) serve to promote market and tourism interests in the region.
+Various promotional agencies of the Nordic countries such as the Norwegian Trekking Association, the Swedish Tourist Association, and in the United States (The American-Scandinavian Foundation established in 1910 by the Danish American industrialist Niels Poulsen) serve to promote market and tourism interests in the region.
 Today, the five Nordic heads of state act as the organization's patrons and according to the official statement by the organization its mission is "to promote the Nordic region as a whole while increasing the visibility of Denmark, Finland, Iceland, Norway and Sweden in New York City and the United States".
 The official tourist boards of Scandinavia sometimes cooperate under one umbrella, such as the Scandinavian Tourist Board.
 The cooperation was introduced for the Asian market in 1986, when the Swedish national tourist board joined the Danish national tourist board to coordinate intergovernmental promotion of the two countries.
 Norway's government entered one year later.
 All five Nordic governments participate in the joint promotional efforts in the United States through the Scandinavian Tourist Board of North America.